 A key member of the European Union and one of the world’s most modern countries, France sees itself as a leader among European nations.
 As the seventh-largest economy in the world, it’s a truly major player, offering an investment-friendly business environment that’s both well-established and diverse.

 The workforce in France is skilled, productive and brimming with a modern business mindset.
-The country boasts a strong reputation for company success across many industries – and is increasingly seen as the home of tech start-ups outside Silicon Valley.
+The country boasts a strong reputation for company success across many industries and is increasingly seen as the home of tech start-ups outside Silicon Valley.
 However, France has high corporate tax rates, high labor costs, and strict rules regarding employee conditions that all companies should be aware of.
 This guide covers these, and all the other basics you need to know from a payroll perspective.

 Following this process, businesses can typically start commercial activity in as little as seven days.
 It is recommended to make payments to employees or French authorities from an in-country bank account, but this isn’t mandatory.

 A typical working week in France is 35 hours, with no more than ten hours permitted per day and no more than 48 hours per week in total, in line with the EU Working Time Directive.
 Additionally, employees should not work more than an average of 44 hours per week over any 12-week period.
 However, with a collective bargaining agreement in place, these hours may differ.
 It’s important to note that employees also have the ‘right to disconnect’ from their work-related technology outside working hours.
 The overtime pay rate is 125% of normal salary for the first eight additional hours worked each week, and 150% for any hours beyond that.

 When it comes to termination, severance pay will only be awarded under certain conditions.
 The employee needs to have been on an indefinite-term contract or met a minimum length of service required by the Labor Code, or, if applicable, the collective bargaining agreement.
-In general, employees receive one-fifth of their monthly salary for each year of service (up to ten years) and then one third for each additional year.
+In general, employees receive one-quarter of their monthly salary for each year of service (up to ten years) and then one-third for each additional year.

 To remain compliant, employers must report on several areas and make any necessary declarations to French authorities on an annual basis.
 In early 2017 the Déclaration Sociale Nominative (DSN) was implemented.
 This automated and mandatory process requires employers to align with their payroll system, in order to comply with social welfare reporting requirements.